dc-code-creations/simple-article-listing/README.md

         - may be due to the image sizes not being specified on the page (https://stackoverflow.com/questions/63372837/why-is-an-embedded-svg-causing-cls-cumulative-layout-shift-on-desktop-but-not)
         - might just be due to the fonts themselves
         - looks like it was the image sizes not being specified on the page
-            - CLS went from ~0.8 to ~0 on both mobile and desktop (https://pagespeed.web.dev/analysis/https-simple-article-listing-two-vercel-app/6twj2czff9?form_factor=desktop)
+            - CLS went from ~0.8 to ~0 on both mobile and desktop after fixing this (https://pagespeed.web.dev/analysis/https-simple-article-listing-two-vercel-app/6twj2czff9?form_factor=desktop)
 - testing for accessibility
     - https://www.reddit.com/r/webdev/comments/1blhwjk/how_do_you_test_your_website_for_accessibility/ (goes over why you shouldn't just use tools like Wave)
     - https://dequeuniversity.com/screenreaders/ (learn to use screen readers)